nazariosoftwarellc/nazariosoftwarellc.github.io/_posts/2021-04-07-javasnipt-help.md

 ### Can I block JavaScript on all sites *except* the ones I want?

 Yes!
-Open the JavaSnipt app and tap "Allow These."
+Open the JavaSnipt app and tap "Allow JS on Listed Sites."
 JavaScript will not run on any site except those listed in JavaSnipt.

-If you tap "Block These," JavaSnipt will block JS on the listed sites.
+If you tap "Block JS on Listed Sites," JavaSnipt will block JS on the listed sites.

 ### How do I enable iCloud to sync between my devices?